James Baker: The Troika

-Shortly after the election, Baker and Meese met to arrange their division of responsibilities. chief of staff in an informal agreement that has been referred to as the Troika: Baker would be chief of staff, in charge of day-to-day issues of access to the president and negotiations; Meese would be Counselor to the President, in charge of directing policy and long-term initiatives; With Deaver, who would be in charge of the administration's image, they made up "The Troika" of senior White House officials.
+Shortly after the election, Baker and Meese met to arrange their division of responsibilities. chief of staff in an informal agreement that has been referred to as the Troika: Baker would be chief of staff, in charge of day-to-day issues of access to the president and negotiations; Meese would be counselor to the president, in charge of directing policy and long-term initiatives; With Deaver, who would be in charge of the administration's image, they made up "The Troika" of senior White House officials.

 The Troika, under Baker's guidance, significantly restricted automatic access to Reagan to only family, Bush, and certain White House support staff.
 Other callers would have to receive Troika approval.
 Among other influences, the Troika had effective veto power over hiring and firing.
 Though Reagan was the ultimate decider, he only acted on unanimous consent from the Troika, often preferring not to fire people if possible.

 Despite the power-sharing principle behind the Troika, Baker is considered to have had a high degree of influence over the first Reagan administration.
 Reagan biographer Max Boot argued that the arrangement let Baker "run circles around Meese," whom Baker privately derided as "Pillsbury Doughboy."
 Lou Cannon, who covered the administration for The Washington Post, referred to Baker as being the "key" to the proper functioning of the Troika.
 Ford and Bush advisor Brent Scowcroft referred to Baker as "co-president, in a way," under Reagan.
 In 1992, Washington Post columnist Marjorie Williams referred to Baker as "the most powerful [chief of staff] in political memory."

 Reagan assassination attempt

 In March 1981, John Hinckley tried to shoot Reagan while he was leaving an AFL-CIO conference in Washington.
-Baker wasn't in his entourage and learned of the shooting as Reagan was in the hospital.
+Baker was not in his entourage, and learned of the shooting as Reagan was in the hospital.
 Baker and Meese joined Deaver at the hospital, where Reagan was in critical condition.
-Baker, Meese, and White House Political Director Lyn Nofziger decided amongst themselves whether to use the provisions of the Twenty-Fifth Amendment to make Bush the Acting President while Reagan's status was in flux.
+Baker, Meese, and White House Political Director Lyn Nofziger decided amongst themselves whether to use the provisions of the Twenty-Fifth Amendment to make Bush the acting president while Reagan's status was in flux.
 The group of advisors decided, without asking Bush, to avoid any temporary transition.
 Baker himself worried that such an action would feed into conservatives' existing distrust toward both him and Bush.
 With Baker's authorization, his deputy Richard Darman actively stopped White House discussion—by White House Counsel Fred Fielding and Secretary of State Alexander Haig, among others—of any transition by taking the transition documents they had drafted and putting it in his office safe.
 According to his biographers, Baker consciously restricted access to Reagan during his recovery period, fearing that it would cast doubts on his overall competence if the country knew his poor health in the immediate aftermath.